Lake District Itinerary For Families

 Beatrix Potter was responsible for preserving much of the Lake District National Park as we know it, so it seems fitting to pay a visit and learn more about her stories and the worlds she created at the start of your trip.

 Next, you’ll probably want to stop off for a spot of lunch.
 Since you’ll already be in Bowness, we recommend giving Folk a try.
 This spot couldn’t be more perfect for a family visit, as there is plenty of seating indoors and outside, they’re dog-friendly, and they cater to plenty of different dietary requirements.
+If you’re planning on brining your four-legged friend to the lakes with you, don’t forget we have dog friendly rooms here at the Craig Manor Hotel.

 Whether you’re veggie, vegan, or a meat-eater there is something for everyone, with gluten-free options too.
 Plus the prices are really reasonable, which is ideal if you have to feed the whole family.